Saturday, June 4, 2011

 - Results Of Operation Dry Water sobriety checkpoints on Missouri lakes

-- Highway Patrol set to participate in national ‘Operation Dry Water’ effort
+- Highway Patrol releases results from ‘Operation Dry Water’ campaign